mrocklin/mrocklin.github.io/_sources/leverage.md.txt

 There are natural release mechanisms like venting anger or taking time off that stop making sense day-to-day when you're in a position of leverage.
-Your time and position are too important.
+Your time and position are too important to let loose.
 When these release mechanisms no longer make sense day-to-day, your **leverage swallows part of your identity** and, eventually, you break (or at least I do).

 This breaking point is an interesting moment because it's at this point where the entire project is at risk unless you fix a very important problem,